Spencerx/dscreate/README.rst

 - An ``index.ipynb`` file is added to the ``.solution_files`` subdirectory containing all solution content in the ``curriculum.ipynb`` file.
 - The ``curriculum.ipynb`` file is deleted

-   - To make future edits to this project, the curriculum notebook must be generated using `ds -edit`.
+   - To make future edits to this project, the curriculum notebook must be generated using `ds edit`.

 -------------
 ``ds edit``